-Call for Confederate statues to come down at Gettysburg raises controversy
+Commissioner's call for Confederate statues to come down at Gettysburg Nat'l Park raises controversy

 "My concern is not the monuments themselves.
 I don’t think you take down some monuments and racism in America goes away, " said Marty Qually, who later added "it's not the statue, it's the reaction."

 Qually said he's not trying to erase history.
-But, he pointed to counterprotestors that showed up to Gettysburg over July 4th weekend in response to rumors of an ANTIFA flag burning spread online.
+But, he pointed to problems stemming from when counterprotesters showed up at Gettysburg over July 4th weekend in response to rumors of an ANTIFA flag burning spread online.
 Qually called the flag burning rumors an 'obvious hoax.'

-"There's people walking around with not just handguns on their sides, knives on their sides, but with AR15's over their shoulders and confederate flags," said Qually.
+"There are people walking around with not just handguns on their sides, knives on their sides, but with AR-15's over their shoulders and confederate flags," said Qually.
 "Later when you see on social media and you start seeing Klan flags and you see people with swastikas tattooed on their neck you get outraged cause this is not what our community is like."

 Qually later took down the post.
 He told FOX43 he did that because the post was receiving so many comments it was becoming hard to monitor.

 "The only thing I could think of to do was, okay, I'll just take it down.
 I actually unpublished my page for a little bit.
-Next week, I'll probably bring it back up with the back and forth that was starting to occur," said Qually.
+Next week, I'll probably bring it back up," said Qually.

 PA State Rep. Dan Moul of Adams County called Qually's comment that Confederate monuments should come down at Gettysburg National Park 'insanity.'
-He said the monuments are part of history.
+He said the monuments are part of history at the park and they tell a story.

-"If you wipe our history away, we are bound to repeat it and that's a place we never want to go again in this country," said Moul.
+"If you wipe our history away, we are bound to repeat it.
+And, that's a place we never want to go again in this country," said Moul.

 Moul agreed "those people who carry those symbols of hate have no place here.
 Don't bring your hate here.
 That's not what this town's all about."

 However, he said not everyone who was in Gettysburg during the 4th of July was there to do that or to cause trouble.
-He also said, any threat, whether real or perceived, in Gettysburg is going to attract attention from both inside and outside of Gettysburg.
+He added, any threat, whether real or perceived in Gettysburg, is going to attract attention from both inside and outside of Gettysburg.

-"This town is sacred to a lot of people and they will go to just about any extent to protect this town, what this town stands for and the battlefield and the monuments on the battlefield."
+"This town is sacred to a lot of people and they will go to just about any extent to protect this town, what this town stands for and the battlefield and the monuments on the battlefield," said Moul

 But Qually said, "if that’s going to happen every time someone says they’re going to threaten Gettysburg than our economy is going to collapse here."
-Qually said crowds, such as those attracted to the area on Gettysburg, may keep families and tourists away.

 Commissioners Randy Phiel & Jim Martin released this statement to FOX43: